NathaliaBomtemp/google-search/README.md

-# google-search
+## Google Search
-:pinned: This repository includes an automation of a Google search.
+📌 This repository includes an automation of a Google search.